netdata/netdata/docs/cloud/alerts-notifications/add-mattermost-notification-configuration.md

 ## Prerequisites

-To add Mattermost notification configurations you need
+To add Mattermost notification configurations you need:

 - A Netdata Cloud account
 - Access to the space as an **administrator**
 - Space needs to be on **Business** plan or higher
-- Have a Mattermost app on your workspace to receive the webhooks, for mode details check [how to configure this on Mattermost](#settings-on-mattermost)
+- Have a Mattermost app on your workspace to receive the webhooks, for more details check [how to configure this on Mattermost](#settings-on-mattermost)

 ## Steps